 Woohoo!!!
 The remote desktop is now Enabled and ready to use!

-Note: The above steps can also be performed into a Command Prompt or PowerShell terminal.
+Note: The above steps can also be performed in a Command Prompt or PowerShell terminal.

-To Enable Remote Desktop With PowerShell use below process:
+To Enable Remote Desktop With PowerShell use the below process:

 PowerShell cmdlet used for enabling remote desktop, we can use the Set-ItemPropery cmdlet to change the set value that enables or disables Remote Desktop: